MASTER'S IN WOOD ARCHITECTURE AND CONSTRUCTION

 Primarily reserved for engineers, architecture graduates, and students (from university or engineering schools) who have completed an M1 or M2 in Civil Engineering, this Master’s pathway supports the development of wood in construction and the initiatives implemented at the national level to promote this sector.

-This Master’s pathway enables architects and engineers to acquire dual expertise through an original training program focused on the techniques of using wood in building construction.
+This Master’s pathway enables architects and engineers to acquire dual expertise through an original training programme focused on the techniques of using wood in building construction.
 It equips architects with the essential technical knowledge to successfully undertake a wood construction project and allows engineers to understand the various characteristics of the material during a project.
-It also aims to enhance collaboration between engineers and architects to optimize the design and cost-efficiency of projects, ultimately leading to improved quality.
+It also aims to enhance collaboration between engineers and architects to optimise the design and cost-efficiency of projects, ultimately leading to improved quality.

 FOR WHOM?